Definition

 Westerhoff’s “emptiness as conventional corrective”: Westerhoff in westerhoff-madhyamaka-2009 argues that the theory of emptiness is not an ultimately true description of mind-independent reality.
 Its purpose is to combat the wrong ascription of svabhāva to phenomena — a corrective for a mistaken cognition.
 The analogy: an empty pot does not normally need to be described as “free of white mice,” but if someone hallucinates mice on it, this negative description becomes useful.
 Without the error, the corrective is unnecessary.
 Emptiness therefore does not exist “from its own side” and is not causally produced with its object (unlike the empty space in a cup).
 A mind not prone to the svabhāva-superimposition would have no need to conceive of objects as empty.
 This entails the rejection of correspondence truth in favour of truth as warranted assertibility: there can be no “ultimate truth” describing how things really are independent of conceptual frameworks.
 Even emptiness is only conventionally true (pp. 44–45, 219–222).
 This position sits close to the Geluk mainstream but draws out implications that traditional commentators leave implicit.

 Nihilist readings: Some interpreters — from non-Buddhist Indian critics (Uddyotakara, Kumārila, Śańkara) through Yogācāra critics (Asańga, Vasubandhu) to modern scholars (Burton, Wood, early de la Vallée Poussin) — have understood emptiness as equivalent to non-existence (abhāva), producing a nihilist reading of Madhyamaka.
-Westerhoff in westerhoff-nihilist-2016 argues this charge points to real features of the system but fails when it takes nihilism to entail denial of appearances, denial of efficacy, or moral nihilism.
+Westerhoff in westerhoff-nihilist-interpretation-2016 argues this charge points to real features of the system but fails when it takes nihilism to entail denial of appearances, denial of efficacy, or moral nihilism.

 Burton’s nihilism argument: Burton in burton-emptiness-appraised-1999 provides the most sustained modern case for the nihilist reading.
 He argues that, understood in the Abhidharma context, universal absence of svabhāva means all entities are entirely conceptually constructed (prajñaptimātra).
 Conceptual construction requires both unconstructed material and an unconstructed constructor.
 Since Nāgārjuna denies any unconstructed existent, nothing can exist.
 Burton acknowledges Nāgārjuna did not intend nihilism, but argues his philosophy entails it.
 He further argues that even on a non-nihilist reading, Nāgārjuna’s equation of analysable existence with conceptually constructed existence is “excessive ontological parsimony.”
 The dGe lugs pa solution (emptiness is true but does not truly exist) is acknowledged as “the most ingenious attempted solution” but not fully engaged because Burton’s method excludes later commentarial elaboration.